nitad54448/yappari-5-1/README.md

 _Note : You should select the proper separator string in the Parameters page prior to use of this function._

 ### MFLI, csv
 This is a ';' or ',' separated values file as obtained from MFLI/MFIA, a Zurich Instruments impedance analyzer.
-As in the __MFLI, Zview text__, multiple data sets can be read from this file.
-In the /files folder that is provided with the installer you can find such a file containing 34 measurements of the same sample.
+Multiple data sets can be read from this file.
+In the **/files** folder that is provided with the installer you can find such a file with **;** as separator containing 34 measurements of the same sample.
 It would be boring and useless to fit all these 34 datasets one by one.
 Yappari-5 can handle such multiple data sets.
-The dataseset are labeled with a name taken from the file name and a suffix indicating the position in the file : the first datasets in the file will have __0__, then __1__, .. and so on.
+The dataseset are labeled with a part of the file name and a suffix indicating the position of the dataset in the file : the first dataset found in the file will have __0__, then __1__, .. and so on.
 _Note : You should select the proper separator string in the Parameters page prior to of use this function._

 ### MFLI, Zview txt
 This is a MFLI text file, an ASCII type, that can hold multiple data sets.
-Yappari will read all datasets it finds in this file and insert them in the datasets listing, with a name taken from the file name and a suffix indicating the position in the file : the first datasets will have __0__, then __1__,  and so on.
+Yappari will read all datasets it finds in this file and insert them in the datasets listing, as above with a name taken from the file name and a suffix indicating the position in the file : the first datasets will have __0__, then __1__,  and so on.

 ### Versa Studio par
 This type of file contains data delimited by <Segments> and >/Segments>.
-I did not extensively checked this type of file, an example is given in the /data folder.
-If you encounter errors, feel free to drop me a line with examples of datafile saved by this system.
+I did not extensively checked this type of file, an example is given in the **/files** folder.
+If you encounter errors, feel free to drop me a line with examples of files saved by this system.

 ### Z-MFLI
 This is a custom text file, that can hold multiple data sets, which is obtained by the programs I wrote in my lab.
-An exemple of such file is given in the /data directory but it has probably little interest for other users except that a Custom definition file is provided for this file, so the users may understand how to define such a file for reading custom formats.
+An exemple of such file is given in the **/files** directory but it has probably little interest for other users except that a Custom definition file is provided for this file, so the users may understand how to define such a file for reading custom formats.

 ### Custom
 If your data file is of text type and has a format that is not usual you may define a _Custom_ format in an XML configuration file.
-In this case the program will ask the user to select two files : first the datafile then the XML file that describes the format used.
+In this case the program will ask the user to select first the datafile then the XML file that describes the format used.
 Several exemples of such files are given in the **/files** directory.
-A small program that saves this kind of file is also included (I think it is faster to use Notepad and edit one of the existing files).
+A small program that saves this kind of file is also included (**save_custom_xml.exe** but I think it is faster to use Notepad and edit one of the existing files).
 The xml files can be viewed in a browser or edited by a standard text program (like Notapad).

 The XML parameters that are required for a definition file are